shentonfreude/flac-to-mp3/README.txt

 Requirements
 ============

-The script is in Python and it uses the `lame` and `flac` binaries to transcode.
+The script is in Python and it uses the binaries:

+ * `flac`: decode flac files
+ * `lame`: encode mp3 file
+ * `metaflac`: pulling metadata from flac file like Artist, Album, Title
+ * `id3v2`: save metadata to mp3 file

 Command Line
 ============